 - Waterproof once a year, if desired, and if your lifestyle/environment calls for it.

 Covid-19 Update - products and packages may require more time to be delivered due to limited worldwide transportation availability as a result of the ongoing pandemic.
-We can only ask our dear clients to be patient as not all the countries are 'open', and not all the customs are working full time at the moment.
-You can still buy the products in our store but they will be shipped to with the most possible dates available.
+We can only ask our dear clients to be patient or please choose priority shipping as we have better control over monitoring your package.

-You can initiate a return for most new and unopened items within 14 days of delivery for a refund or exchange.
+You can initiate a return for most new and unopened items within 14 days of delivery for a credit or exchange.